Migration vs Integration

 Data Migration

-Migration projects are generally one-time operations.
-They are designed to move a large volume of data within a limited timeframe.
+Migration projects are generally one-time operations designed to move a large volume of data within a limited timeframe.
+This process ensures that historical data is seamlessly transferred to the new system, maintaining the continuity of your workflows.

 Data Integration

-Integration is essential for maintaining continuous data flow between different platforms as new updates or items are created.
+Integrations are typically long-term, ongoing projects.
+They involve syncing smaller batches of data regularly, often daily.
+Integration is essential for maintaining continuous data flow between different platforms as updates and new items are created.

 Combining Migration and Integration